ssbc/multiserver/README.md

-Most network systems have some sort of address look up, there is peer identifier (such it's domain) and then a system that is queried to map that domain to the lower level network address (such as it's ip address, retrived via a DNS (Domain Name System) request) To connect to a website secured with https, first you look up the domain via DNS, then connect to the server.
+Most network systems have some sort of address look up, there is peer identifier (such it's domain) and then a system that is queried to map that domain to the lower level network address (such as it's ip address, retrieved via a DNS (Domain Name System) request) To connect to a website secured with https, first you look up the domain via DNS, then connect to the server.
-Then start a tls connection to that server, in which a cyphersuite is negioated, and a certificate is provided by the server. (this certifies that the server really owns that domain)
+Then start a tls connection to that server, in which a cyphersuite is negotiated, and a certificate is provided by the server. (this certifies that the server really owns that domain)

-If it was using multiserver, DNS would respond with a list of cyphersuites, (encoded as multiserver addresses) and then you'd connect directly to a server and start using the protocol, without negioation. p2p systems like scuttlebutt also usually have a lookup, but usally mapping from a public key to an ip address.
+If it was using multiserver, DNS would respond with a list of cyphersuites, (encoded as multiserver addresses) and then you'd connect directly to a server and start using the protocol, without negotiation. p2p systems like scuttlebutt also usually have a lookup, but usually mapping from a public key to an ip address.
 Since a look up is needed anyway, it's a good place to provide information about the protocol that server speaks!